Sanctions swing toward Putin himself as Ukraine anger grows

-“This war will last, and all the crises that go with it will have durable consequences,” French President Emmanuel Macron said.
+The Biden administration said it was sending Ukraine up to $350 million in arms and other defensive supplies from U.S. Department of Defense stockpiles, with another $250 million possible.
+The Czech Republic and Slovakia said they were sending arms, and Slovakia’s defense minister said up to 1,200 foreign troops from other NATO members could be deployed in his country to reassure member countries on the alliance’s eastern flank.

-Acknowledging the same, the Biden administration said it was sending Ukraine up to $350 million in arms and other defensive supplies from U.S. Department of Defense stockpiles, with another $250 million in defensive support possible.
-The Czech Republic also approved a plan to send more arms to Ukraine.
+In cities around the world, people spilled into the streets to protest the invasion and the potential for further upheaval.
+“This war will last, and all the crises that go with it will have durable consequences,” French President Emmanuel Macron warned.

-The U.S. measures block Putin and Lavrov, whom the Treasury Department’s formal announcement of the sanctions described as Putin’s “chief propagandist,” from access to any assets within reach of U.S. officials, and bar anyone in the United States from doing business with them.
+The U.S. measures block Putin and Lavrov from access to any assets within reach of U.S. officials, and bar anyone in the United States from doing business with them.
 Members of Russia’s security council also were sanctioned.

 The U.S. and European allies earlier announced sweeping asset freezes and other penalties against Russia’s banks, state-owned enterprises and elites.
 On Saturday, triggered by the sanctions, French Marines patrolling the English Channel area intercepted a cargo ship sailing under the Russian flag for an investigation, the Maritime Prefecture said.
 Spokeswoman Veronique Magnin said it appeared to be the first such action in the Channel.